- 1 tbsp mouri (fennel seeds)

-Panch phoron literally means five spices used for tempering.
-Apart from the Bengali cuisine, variations of this spice mix are used in Assamese, Oriya, and Nepali cooking as well.
-The Bengali version comprises mouri (fennel seeds), methi (fenugreek seeds), kaalo jeere (nigella seeds), shorshe (mustard seeds), and a typically Bengali spice, called radhuni.
+Panch phoron literally means five spices, used in tempering.
+Different regions of eastern India (Assam, Odisha, etc.) have their own variation of panch phoron.
+Ours is a type of Bengali panch phoron, used in dals, vegetables, chutneys, and pickles.
+It comprises mouri (fennel seeds), methi (fenugreek seeds), kaalo jeere (nigella seeds), shorshe (mustard seeds), and a typically Bengali spice, called radhuni.
 If you can’t find radhuni where you live, cumin seeds make an acceptable substitute.